kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ### Using templates

-Fields of cloud-init are templated and can be used to allow dynamic configuration.

-Node information is retrieved by [sysinfo](https://github.com/zcalusic/sysinfo#sample-output) and is templated in the commands, file and entity fields.
+Fields in the Kairos cloud-init configuration can be templated, which allows for dynamic configuration.
+Node information is retrieved using the [sysinfo](https://github.com/zcalusic/sysinfo#sample-output) library, and can be templated in the `commands`, `file`, and `entity` fields.

-This means that templating like the following is possible:
+Here's an example of how you can use templating in your Kairos configuration:

 ```yaml
 #cloud-config